jbird33/goldberg_drywall/README.md

 - CMD
 - Express
 - Postgres
+- Lucid Diagram

-Here is the a list of my installed dependencies:
+**Here is the a list of my installed dependencies:**
 - ejs
 - method-override
 - body-parser